-- 1. The Elemental Holding Capital Group controls whether e the Policy is adhered to and complies with the rule that "example comes from the top".
-The Organization and the Company most of all support their Employees and Associates in creating and strengthening positive patterns, as all communications must be consistent with activities pursued by the Organization. - 2.
-A whistleblower system has been introduced in the Elemental Holding Capital Group and is dedicated to all stakeholders to report personally or anonymously any irregularities noticed 2.
+- The Elemental Capital Group controls whether the Policy is adhered to and complies with the rule that "example comes from the top".
+The Organization and the Companies support their Employees and Associates in creating and strengthening positive patterns and, all communications must be consistent with activities pursued by the Organization. - 2.
+A whistleblower system has been introduced in the Elemental Capital Group and is dedicated to all stakeholders to report personally or anonymously any irregularities noticed 2.
 Respective stages of the procedure are included in the Whistleblowing procedure.
-We hope that the provision of various communication channels (e-mail, mailbox, web form, including anonymous form of the report) will enable the widest possible group of recipients to contact us to analyze and consider existing or potential violations in the field of corruption. - 3.
-One of the most important elements in detecting corrupt practices is their immediate reporting.
-Any incident of a corrupt nature should be straight away referred to competent parties designated in the Whistleblowing procedure and any evidence related to such events should be secured, as far as possible. - 4.
-Apart from preventing the occurrence or effects of corrupt practice, such quick reporting allows collecting more extensive and more reliable evidence, as well as avoiding situations in which a person aware of a corruption event becomes entangled in a situation of dependence, gratitude or is presented by taking action by illness, multitude of duties or other complicated private situation.
+The provision of various communication channels (e-mail, mailbox, web form, including anonymous form of the report) enable any possible group of recipients to contact with the Companys to analyze and consider existing or potential violations in the field of corruption.